How to Make Chicken Gumbo with Sausage

 - 6 cups chicken broth low sodium canned or homemade

 - 2 cups cooked dark meat chicken diced

-- ½ pound fresh or frozen okra cut into
+- ½ pound fresh okra or frozen cut into ½ slices

 - 4 teaspoons filé powder divided